 A related goal in choosing a standard clock is that its readings should be consistent with the accepted laws of motion.
 For instance, Newton’s first law of motion says that a body in motion should cover the same distance during the same time interval unless acted upon by an external force.
 If we used our standard clock to run a series of tests of the time intervals as a body moved along a carefully measured path and found that the law was violated and we couldn’t account for this violation by external forces and we were sure that there was no problem otherwise with Newton’s law or with the measurement of the length of the path, then the problem would be with the clock.
 Leonhard Euler [1707-1783] was the first person to suggest this consistency requirement on our choice of a standard clock.
 A similar argument holds today but with using the laws of motion from Einstein’s theory of relativity.

 What it means for the standard clock to be accurate depends on your philosophy of time.
 If you are a conventionalist, then once you select the standard clock it can not fail to be accurate in the sense of being correct.
 On the other hand, if you are an objectivist, you will say the standard clock can be inaccurate.
-According to the objectivist, time is marching on independent of all events, and an accurate standard clock will be in sync with this “march.”
-If it is out of sync, then our standard clock won’t be telling the true time.

 Let’s say more about this.
 When we choose a standard clock we are choosing a metric.
 By agreeing to read the clock so that a duration from an event that lasts from 3:00 to 5:00 is the numerical difference of the two numbers, namely two hours, we are making a choice about how to measure the duration between any two events, and so we are making a choice abut how to compare any two durations in order to decide whether they are equal, that is, congruent.
 Philosophers of time continue to dispute the extent to which the choice of metric is conventional rather than forced by nature.
 The objectivist says the choice is forced and that the success of the standard atomic clock over the standard solar clock shows that we were more accurate in our choice of the standard clock.
 An objectivist believes that whether two intervals of time are really equivalent is an intrinsic feature of nature, and choosing the standard clock isn’t any more conventional than is choosing to say the Earth is round rather than flat.
 Taking this conventional side on this issue, Adolf Grünbaum argues that time is “metrically amorphous.”
 It has no intrinsic metric in the sense of its structure determining the measure of durations.
 Instead, we choose the metric we do in order to achieve the goals mentioned above, but satisfying those goals is no sign of being correct.